 To overcome these challenges, healthcare providers consider outsourcing their medical billing and coding to specialist companies.

-24X7 medical billing service providers like Vee Technologies has flexible pricing models such as Transaction based Pricing Models, Outcome based pricing models and FTE based pricing models in meeting present day BPO objectives with particular emphasis to billing and coding outsourcing.
+24X7 medical billing service providers like Vee Technologies has flexible pricing models such as transaction based pricing models, outcome based pricing models and FTE based pricing models in meeting present day business objectives with particular emphasis to billing and coding outsourcing.

 Transaction based pricing is a model where service providers are able to build a baseline and meaningful prediction.
 It not only improves visibility into consumption pattern but also inspires productivity and efficiency improvement.
 It is one of the most widely accepted pricing models.